73% of Nacro tenants successfully moved on to sustainable accommodation.

 Nacro Homes Agency

 In response to the shortfall of housing and the exclusion of many from accessing private rented accommodation, we developed Nacro Homes Agency (NHA).
 The NHA effectively intervenes in the private rented sector to encourage landlords to make accommodation available to people, including prison leavers and the homeless, who they may otherwise avoid renting to.
 We also provide intensive housing management and low level support for people who need it.

-We partner with local authorities, the National Probation Service, Community Rehabilitation Companies and Drug and Alcohol services to ensure that not only do we put a roof over people’s heads, but also develop sustainable solutions to the challenges of accessing and sustaining independence.
-We now have just over 800 properties in management across the East Midlands, South Yorkshire, Staffordshire, Worcestershire, Essex, the North West and Teesside and will shortly be developing new services in East Riding and Sunderland.
+We partner with local authorities, the National Probation Service, Community Rehabilitation Companies and Drug and Alcohol services to ensure that not only do we put a roof over people’s heads across over 40 authorities.

 Our goal is to reduce reoffending and help people both in prison and on release to change their lives and positively reintegrate into society.
 We operate in 23 prisons, young offender institutions and one secure training centre, offering a wide range of practical support.